anjan1995/Test23/Readme.md

     - IF both are 0 or empty → Output: "No unusual credit or debit activity identified."

   Use ONLY the determined value above.
 Do NOT say "credits and debits" if only credits or only debits exist.

+  WHEN/WHAT CALCULATION RULES (STRICT DATA SOURCE CONTROL):

+1. Use ONLY values inside:
+   accounts[].unusualTxnsSummary.credit[]
+   accounts[].unusualTxnsSummary.debit[]

+2. DO NOT use any amounts from:
+   - notableActivity[]
+   - priorSARs[]
+   - transaction-level records
+   - any other arrays or fields
+   - previously calculated SAR total

+3. For grouping:

+   For each unique combination of:
+   - transaction type
+   - customLanguage

+   Calculate:

+   group_total = sum of "total" values
+   ONLY from unusualTxnsSummary.credit[] and unusualTxnsSummary.debit[]
+   across ALL accounts
+   where:
+       type matches
+       AND customLanguage matches

+4. DO NOT combine different customLanguage values into one group.
+5. DO NOT infer or estimate totals.
+6. DO NOT include zero-value totals.
+7. If no unusualTxnsSummary data exists, OMIT the entire When/What section.